Lotti Brown Designs - Art to connect with the energy of the natural world...

 I’m also interested in how the changing of the seasons, and the events of nature, meant so much more to people in the past… How it made up part of their everyday lives, and their significant rituals.

 I do think we have lost some of that connection with nature in this modern world of urban life and technology – and to our detriment.
-Certainly, for me, moving back out into the countryside from the city, with my husband, more than a decade ago, (I’m actually a country lass born and bred) has allowed me to feel much more in tune with the rhythms of the seasons.
+Certainly, for me, as a country lass born and bred, moving back out into the countryside from the city, with my husband, more than a decade ago and getting a dog to walk in the fields and woods around our home has allowed me to feel much more in tune with the natural world and the rhythms of the seasons.

 I just love to draw, so I draw things - I like to draw with pens, on paper, so that's what I do.

 I will nearly always also hand-color these drawings .